 - The weather can be a real barrier to enjoying the tours – it was snowy and extremely cold during the nights, so waiting outside for the Northern Lights to show was challenging.
 Our horse riding tour had to be cut short because of the wind spooking the horses and we walked or rather slid back to the farm on ice almost ankle-deep in water.
 The same super-slippery conditions plus rain made us spend most of the visit to Gullfoss waterfall in the souvenir shop/cafe…

 Are you ready for your trip to this amazing country?
-I think this guide is pretty great for finding more fun things to do throughout the year in Iceland (including other recommended festivals)!
-And we’d love to know when you’re thinking of travelling to Iceland, so drop us a line in the comments section below…
+We think this guide is pretty great for finding more fun things to do throughout the year in Iceland (including other recommended festivals)!
+And we’d love to know when you think the best time to visit Iceland is, so drop us a line in the comments section below…

 Did you like this post?
 Don’t forget to share it!